-Pleurodesis is a surgical procedure that is used to remove fluid from the pleural cavity in the chest and to prevent it from accumulating again.
-This procedure treats pleural effusion, a common complication of pleural mesothelioma and other lung-related illnesses.
-It is not a treatment that acts against the cancer, but it does bring relief from some of the symptoms that are common to it: shortness of breath, pain, and others.
-Pleurodesis may be used for someone in any stage of mesothelioma to help relieve symptoms, improve quality of life, and as part of palliative care.
+Pleurodesis is a surgical procedure that removes fluid from the pleural cavity in the chest.
+This procedure treats pleural effusion, a build-up of excess fluid between the layers of the pleura.
+Pleural effusion is a common complication of pleural mesothelioma and other lung-related illnesses.
+Pleurodsis is not a treatment for cancer but rather relieves common symptoms.
+Pleurodesis may be used during any stage of mesothelioma to help relieve symptoms and improve quality of life.

 Pleural Effusion and Excess Fluid

-Pleural effusion occurs when fluid builds up in the pleural cavity, the space between the two layers of the pleura in the chest.
-There are many underlying conditions that can cause this to happen, including those that are malignant and non-malignant.
-Non-malignant common causes include pneumonia, heart failure, kidney disease, and pulmonary embolism.
-Malignant causes are cancer and may include lung cancer or pleural mesothelioma.
+Pleural effusion is an accumulation of fluid in the space between the two pleural layers in the chest.
+There are many underlying conditions that can trigger this condition.
+SOme are malignant and others are benign.
+Common non-malignant causes include pneumonia, heart failure, kidney disease, and pulmonary embolism.
+Malignant causes are cancers like lung cancer or pleural mesothelioma.

 The buildup of fluid in the pleural space can be very uncomfortable.
-In early stages of mesothelioma a patient may not experience this and may have no symptoms.
-As the cancer progresses, effusions become more likely and more severe, and cause more symptoms.
-These include shortness of breath that makes activity difficult, a dry, persistent cough, chest pains, and difficulty breathing when slouching or lying down.
+In early stages of mesothelioma, a patient may have no symptoms.
+As the cancer progresses, the chance of developing a pleural effusion increases.
+These effusions may also be more severe and result in more symptoms.
+These symptoms include shortness of breath, a dry persistent cough, chest pain, and difficulty breathing when slouching or lying down.

 Pleurodesis Removes and Prevents Fluid Buildup

-To perform a pleurodesis chemically, the fluid is first drained and then a chemical is inserted into the pleural space.
-The chemical causes irritation and inflammation of the two layers of the pleura, which causes the space to seal shut.
-Talc may be used as the chemical to produce inflammation.
-Another option is the drug doxycycline.
+For chemical pleurodesis, the fluid is first drained.
+Then, a chemical is inserted into the pleural space.
+The chemical causes irritation and inflammation of the two layers of the pleura, causing the space to seal shut.
+The drug doxycycline or simple talc may be used to produce inflammation.

-The drug or talc is inserted into the pleural space through a tube, which is then clamped shut so that the material cannot drain back out.
-The patient will then have to shift position approximately every 30 minutes to ensure that the drug or the talc moves around enough to seal off the entire pleural space.
-This process takes a couple of hours and it does cause pain and discomfort.
-Most patients are given painkillers to better tolerate the procedure.
+The chemical is inserted into the pleural space through a tube, which is then clamped so the material cannot drain back out.
+The patient then shifts position approximately every 30 minutes to ensure the substance moves around enough to seal the entire pleural space.
+This process takes several hours, but is not painful or uncomfortable.
+Most patients are given painkillers, enabling them to better tolerate the procedure.

-Pleurodesis with talc is the most common way to achieve a sealing of the pleura space because it is inexpensive and not very invasive for the patient.
-If the doctor sees any reason why a patient would not react well to chemical pleurodesis a surgeon may seal the pleural space mechanically.
-This is much more invasive and may cause complications common to surgery in general, such as infection or bleeding.
-To perform this procedure, the surgeon uses an abrasive, like gauze or a brush to cause irritation and inflammation.
+Pleurodesis with talc is the most common method of sealing the pleural space.
+This method is inexpensive and minimally invasive.
+If the patient would not react well to chemical pleurodesis, a surgeon may seal the pleural space mechanically.
+This procedure is significantly more invasive and may cause complications common to surgery, including infection and bleeding.
+To perform this procedure, the surgeon uses an abrasive to cause irritation and inflammation.

 Mesothelioma Candidates for Pleurodesis

-Not all patients with mesothelioma and pleural effusion are good candidates for undergoing a pleurodesis.
-One way that a medical team may determine if a patient could benefit from a pleurodesis is to drain fluid using thoracentesis first.
-If the fluid rebuilds rapidly, the patient may need a pleurodesis as a more permanent method for eliminating and preventing fluid buildup.
+Not all patients with mesothelioma and pleural effusion are good candidates for pleurodesis.
+A medical team may use thoracentesis first to determine if the patient would benefit from pleurodesis.
+If fluid rebuilds rapidly, the patient may need pleurodesis as a more permanent method for eliminating and preventing fluid buildup.

-If the tumors have spread extensively throughout the pleura, these strategies for sealing the pleural space may not be effective.
-If a patient is in a late stage of the cancer, it may be better to have an occasional, less-invasive thoracentesis to remove fluid and to avoid surgery.
-Patients who are undergoing other types of surgery to treat mesothelioma, such as an extrapleural pneumonectomy will not likely need a pleurodesis.
+If cancerous tumors have spread extensively throughout the pleura, strategies for sealing the pleural space may not be effective.
+When a patient is in a late stage of cancer, occasional less-invasive procedures may be more appropriate.
+Patients who undergo other types of surgery, such as extrapleural pneumonectomy, will not need pleurodesis.

-Recovery from pleurodesis should not take long for most patients, especially if there are no complications associated with the procedure.
-The vast majority of patients respond favorably to pleurodesis.
-Within a few days patients should be feeling better and breathing more easily.
-In rare cases the pleurodesis may fail, meaning it did not adequately seal the pleural space and the pleural effusion may recur.
-If it doesn’t work the pleurodesis may be repeated or the patient may be given the option to try other treatments, such as having a shunt surgically installed to drain fluids regularly.
+Recovery from pleurodesis should not take long for most patients.
+Most patients respond favorably to pleurodesis.
+Within a few days, patients should feel better and begin to breathe more easily.
+In rare cases, pleurodesis may fail.
+In these cases, the procedure did not adequately seal the pleural space, resulting in another pleural effusion.
+If it doesn’t work, pleurodesis may be repeated.
+Alternatively, a surgeon may install a shunt to drain fluids regularly.

-Pleural effusion is a common complication of mesothelioma, but it is also a very uncomfortable one.
-Treating it will not help treat the cancer, but it can make a big difference to how a patient feels and in improving quality of life.
-If you are suffering from regular pleural effusions, talk to your doctor about your options and the possibility of having a pleurodesis or other procedure that will help you live more comfortably.
+Pleural effusion is a common and uncomfortable complication of mesothelioma.
+Treatment does not cure the underlying cause but can make a big difference to how a patient feels.
+If you are suffering from regular pleural effusions, talk to your doctor about your options.
+Pleurodesis may be an option to help you live more comfortable.